AustinCodingAcademy/JS311-8week-ebook/ebook-folder/docs/module-1/whatIsREST.md

 ### Tools to Interact with REST APIs

 Up to this point, we've interacted with the Star Wars API by using a browser.
 This is convenient but limiting.
 The browser's address bar and links can only make one type of request, a **GET** request, which is used (*surprise*) to *get* a resource.
 But what if we want to create, update, or delete a resource?
 We either have to write code or use another tool.
-Fortunately, there is a powerful and free tool called [Postman](https://www.postman.com/) that we can use to more easily interact with REST APIs and fully use all of the request methods: GET, PUT, DELETE, and POST.
+Fortunately, there is a powerful and free tool called [Postman](https://www.postman.com/){:target="_blank"} that we can use to more easily interact with REST APIs and fully use all of the request methods: GET, PUT, DELETE, and POST.

 #### Postman

-In the following video, we'll look at mock API called Req/Res, provided by [Ben Howdle](https://github.com/benhowdle89), and dig in to the full range of request types and how they're used in REST APIs.
-First we'll explore the API using the [interface provided by the website](https://reqres.in/) and then we'll use Postman to interact with the API.
+In the following video, we'll look at mock API called Req/Res, provided by [Ben Howdle](https://github.com/benhowdle89){:target="_blank"}, and dig in to the full range of request types and how they're used in REST APIs.
+First we'll explore the API using the [interface provided by the website](https://reqres.in/){:target="_blank"} and then we'll use Postman to interact with the API.

 <!-- !Video Content: 321: Using Postman -->
 <iframe src="https://player.vimeo.com/video/344941801?byline=0&portrait=0" width="655" height="368" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 #### Curl

 We've learned the basics of what an API is today and touched on how to make a call but another way to make an API request is using something called `curl`. `curl` is a way to make calls using your terminal and getting information back sometimes faster and more efficiently.
 Its good to understand alternative ways to make requests and `curl` can be another strong choice to make requests.
 Simply follow these steps and you can practice using `curl`.
-To install `curl` you can follow instructions on their website (see [Additional Resources](#Additional-Resources) below).
+To install `curl` you can follow instructions on their website (*see [Additional Resources](#Additional-Resources) below*).

 - [ ] Check to see if `curl` is already installed `curl --version`
   > NOTE: curl is default command most computers already have installed.
-- [ ] If `curl` is not already installed [download `curl`](https://curl.se/docs/install.html)
+- [ ] If `curl` is not already installed [download `curl`](https://curl.se/docs/install.html){:target="_blank"}
   > NOTE: If you have Homebrew installed you can also run the command `brew install curl`.
 - [ ] Check Version using command `curl --version`
 - [ ] Now run command `curl https://jsonplaceholder.typicode.com/posts`